Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
 A majority (63.75%) disagree with the statement, indicating that respondents do not consider lack of technology as a strong reason to prefer cash.
+However, 23.75% still agree or strongly agree that technology-free convenience is a cash advantage.

 ---